texttheater/fluents/README.md

 Usage
 -----

-To use the pinyin module in your program, include this line:
+To use the fluents module in your program, include this line:

     :- use_module(library(fluents)).